marbemac/dayjot/README.md

 3. Test (Rails tests can be run via rspec; Tests haven't been setup for Ember)
 4. Send a pull request.

-The biggest issue right now is that there are no tests (for the Ember or Rails parts of the project).
+The biggest issue right now is that there are very few tests (none for Ember and just a skeleton for Rails).
 Coincidentally, writing tests is one of the best ways to familiarize oneself with a new codebase.

 ### Gift for contributors

 I would be very grateful to anybody who's up for writing tests for this project.
 In fact, for anybody who submits a PR with one or more tests (one is fine!), I'll set you up on [DayJot][dj] for free, for life.

 ## Contact